ad4mvojtech/efd/02-first-impression/index-draft-draft.md

 -more drawings, atleast two more
 -add animation frame by frame drawing
--add note for rapid movement that might cause a seizure
+-add note for rapid movement that might cause a seizure -add some text to each of the topics

 <!-- Consider including a headshot.
 We’re not designing, so keep the image width/height around 320px x 320px (square).
 Replace "surname" with your surname in the file name. -->